python-telegram-bot/python-telegram-bot/tests/README.rst

 If you run the tests locally, the test setup will use one of the two public bots available.
 Which bot of the two gets chosen for the test session is random.
-Whereas when the tests on the Github Actions CI are run, the test setup allocates a different, but same bot is for every combination of Python version and OS.
+Whereas when the tests on the Github Actions CI are run, the test setup allocates a different, but the same bot is allocated for every combination of Python version and
+OS.
 The operating systems and Python versions the CI runs the tests on can be viewed in the `corresponding workflow`_.